Common Surfer’s Ear Questions

 - How long does it take to develop severe Surfer’s Ear?

 → It varies how fast it develops from person to person.
-But important factors are how much time is spent in cold elements and how cold the conditions are.
-It generally develops to a severe extent with a couple thousand hours of exposure to cold water
+But important factors are how much time is spent in the cold elements and how cold the conditions are.

 - What is the difference between Surfer’s Ear and Swimmer’s Ear?

 → ‘Surfer’s Ear’ is the layered bone growth that occurs in the ear canal as a response to repeated exposure to cold water.
 Whereas ‘Swimmer’s Ear’ is a bacterial infection of the skin of the ear canal that causes swelling of the ear canal skin and is painful and is usually treated/cured with antibiotic ear drops.
 In more severe cases, people can even get both ‘Swimmer’s/Surfer’s Ear’ at the same time.

 - Why do I get infections every time I go to warmer waters from colder waters?